-The journey of the Year 9 students can occur in separate setting where the group can really come together as a year level.
-Based on research and discussion with other schools, we are confident that the boys’ transition back to Senior School will be enhanced by the increased confidence and awareness gained from their sense of belonging to the year level and of the gifts they bring to the group.
+Having a dedicated Year 9 Campus means the journey of our Year 9 students can occur in a separate setting where the group can really come together as a year level.
+Based on research and discussion with other schools, we are confident that the boys’ return to their senior years in Mt Sion will be enhanced by the increased confidence and awareness gained from their sense of belonging to the year level and of the gifts they bring to the group.

 The Year 9 program aims to develop students who:

 • Are independent, self-aware learners who set goals, reflect and evaluate their own progress.

 • Are confident to take risks with, and responsibility for their own learning.

 • Pose critical questions about their world and can use traditional online and community resources to develop responses.

 • Work co-operatively to complete a variety of tasks with teams of peers.